annotation/mondriaan/docs/transcription_orig.md

 ### Tokens in general

-1. Spaces are stripped when they are between elements whose parent does not allow mixed content; other whitespace is reduced to a single space.
+1. Spaces are stripped when they are between elements whose parent does not allow mixed content; other white-space is reduced to a single space.
 1. However, after direct child elements of pure elements we add a single space or newline: if there is an ancestor with mixed content, we add a space;
     if the whole ancestry consists of pure elements (typically in the TEI header), we add a newline.

-1. All tokens inside the teiHeader will get the feature `is_meta` set to 1;
+1. All tokens inside the `teiHeader` will get the feature `is_meta` set to 1;
     for tokens inside the body, `is_meta` has no value.